About Spartan Cyber Security

 Founder and President

 During his military career, Warren served in senior leadership roles supporting cyber operations and training, including as Officer in Charge of Army National Guard Cyber Shield training events.
-In these roles, he helped develop and lead cyber defense teams operating under realistic operational and decision-making pressure.
-This experience continues to shape his advisory approach, emphasizing leadership accountability, mission assurance, and disciplined execution.
+In these roles, he led and developed cyber defense teams operating under realistic operational pressure and structured decision-making environments.

-Warren is a frequent speaker and media commentator on cybersecurity and executive risk.
-He has appeared on KOAT Action 7 News, KRQE News 13, and affiliated cybersecurity programs discussing ransomware activity, major IT outages, and the leadership failures that often precede breach events.
+He is a frequent speaker and media commentator on cybersecurity governance and executive risk.
+Appearances include KOAT Action 7 News, KRQE News 13, and presentations at Sandia National Laboratories.

 Joe M. Romero, JD